venam/blog/_posts/2017-10-28-will-for-control.markdown

 up their own version of what used to be a strict system that directs and orders all actions.

-In most societies, the individual is the now the generator of reality and meaning.
+In most societies, the individual is now the generator of reality and meaning.
 A demand that makes us feel lost.

 If we can't have an imposed system of beliefs then the effortless choice is to paint our system based on capitalism, hence the efficiency.